Accessibility at BITS 2026

 Accessibility Enquiries

-For any accessibility questions or accommodation requests, please contact
+For any accessibility questions or to request accommodations in advance, please contact:

 Kelly Michael Stewart, Festival Director